felipegoncalves2/felipe-s-personal-space/README.md

 Simply visit the [Lovable Project](https://lovable.dev/projects/REPLACE_WITH_PROJECT_ID) and start prompting.

-Changes made via Lovablee will be committed automatically to this repo.
+Changes made via Lovablee will be committed automatically to this repoo.

 **Use your preferred IDE**